 After his high school degree in Wrocław, he studied medicine, but left it for acting.
-He made his debut in 1964, and his career included more than 60 years of artistic activity, until he announced his retirement in December 2025 during the programme "Good morning TVN".
+He debuted in 1964, and his career included more than 60 years of artistic activity, until he announced his retirement in December 2025 during the programme "Good morning TVN".
 He was associated with theatres in Wrocław and Krakow, including the Old Helena Modrzejewski Theatre, where he played in performances directed by Jerzy Jarocki.

-Linde-Lubasenko has written roles in the history of Polish cinema in iconic films by Władysław Pasikowski, such as "Dosy" (1992), where he became a member of Tadeusz Stopczyk, "Dosy 2.
+Linde-Lubaszenko has played roles in the history of Polish cinema in cult films by Władysław Pasikowski, such as "Psy" (1992), where he incarnates himself in Tadeusz Stopczyk, "Dosy 2.
 Last Blood" (1994) and "Dosy 3.
-In the Name of Rules" (2020).
+In the Name of Principles" (2020).
 The spectators also remember him from "Krolla" (1991), "Young wolves" (1995), "Sztos" (1997), "Boys don't cry" (2000) or "Morning coyote" (2001).
-In television series he appeared, among others, in "Stocks bigger than life", "M like love" and "Father Matthew".
-He received numerous awards for his achievements, including the Golden Medal "Deserved Culture Gloria Artis" in 2024.
+In television series, he appeared, among others, in "Stawka more than life", "M like love" and "Father Matthew".
+For his achievements, he received numerous awards, including the Golden Medal "Deserved Culture Gloria Artis" in 2024.

 He was married four times, and from his marriage to Asja Lamtiugina he had Olaf's son, also an actor, and Beata Paluch's daughter, an actress.
 His family and friends emphasize his passion for football – he played in the Representation of Polish Artists.